arthurk/django-disqus/docs/commands.rst

    printed to the console.
 A verbosity of ``0`` will output nothing.
 The default verbosity is ``1`` and print the title of the comments that are exported.
 Example: ``./manage.py disqus_export --verbosity=0``
+ - ``-s``/``--state-file``: Specify the file where the export command should save its state into.
+This makes it possible to also resume interrupted exports.